-All Related Party Transactions as required under Accounting Standards Ind AS24 are reported in Notes to Accounts under note no. 29.
+All Related Party Transactions as required under IND AS24 are reported in Note 30 of Notes to Accounts of the financial statement of your Company.

-The Company's Policy on dealing with Related Party Transactions is available on the Company's website viz.
-URL: https://kidfl.kotak.com/
+The Company's Policy on dealing with Related Party Transactions is available on the Company's website viz. https://kidfl.kotak.com/policies.html.